 How are Patio Pavers Made?

 Pavers can be made of natural stone or porcelain tile, but the kind most people think of and use in their yard are made of concrete.
 Concrete pavers are made from gravel, sand, cement and a coloring dye.
 The ingredients are mixed together, then pressed into their shape.
 The process varies depending on the how the paver will be finished.
 Some pavers have a more rustic look, while other have a smoother finish.
 These differences are accomplished using slightly different ingredient mixes and finishing methods in the factory.
-The Discovery Channel’s How It’s Made has a very informative segment that shows the process in action at the factory.

 How Thick Are Patio Pavers?